drowrin/orpheus/README.md

 ## Organization

-This project is split up into 4 parts, and a few directories for non-rust code.
+All Rust code is in `./src/`, split into three crates.
+Scripts are in `./mise-tasks/`.
+Post and page sources, images, and all web content (CSS, JS, and so on) is in `./content/`.

 ### Orpheus